Action needed

 - emergency (not routine) action

-- explain the promises made in the Paris Agreement and the choices we have
+- explain the promises made in the Paris Agreement and the choices that the UK has

 - anticipate shock and anger